rampa2510/course-contents/JS-BASICS/info.md

 String is an array too.

 3) JS functions - In js To improve code redability and reusability also to improve modularity what we can do is seperate our code depending on utility or function.
-This will make it easier to read our code and will save tons of lines of code for eg - If we are making a game of stone paper scssior there is a comman thing that we want both the players to do that is to choose between stone paper and scissor so now instead of writing the code for it 2 times what we can do is just make a function of it and whenever we need it just use it.
-They create their own scope
+This will make it easier to read our code and will save tons of lines of code for eg - If we are making a game of stone paper scissor there is a comman thing that we want both the players to do that is to choose between stone paper and scissor so now instead of writing the code for it 2 times what we can do is just make a function of it and whenever we need it just use it.
+They create their own scope.
+A function is terminated if it encounters a return statement so instructions after return are not executed.
+Syntax -
+function b(){
+   // do something
+}
+b()

+function name(a){
+   console.log(a)
+   return;
+   console.log("l") // not executed
+}
+name(23) // call a function a will be assigned 23

+as we can see we can pass an argument to it too and call it whenever we like how many times we like and statements after return will not be executed